Abdul-Wahab-318/Abdul-Wahab-318/README.md

 # Hi there, I'm Abdul-Wahab 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in Web development and Machine learning.
+I'm a passionate Software Engineer with a keen interest in Machine Learning and Web development.
 Here you'll find some of the projects I've been working on and contributions I've made to the community.

 ## 🚀 About Me